 Speaker at Adcolor's annual conference Sept.
 8-10, 2020.
 Theme: “Here For It”.
 It’s about showing up, being present, continuing the fight and striving for progress.
 "Join ADCOLOR & 250+ speakers as we ignite conversations about diversity & inclusion in the creative industries."

-Focus on the Story Board Member
+Focus on the Story Board of Directors

 "We're thrilled to announce that Cheriss May has joined the Focus on the Story board of directors!
 She's a mainstay in Washington, DC photography circles, serving as president of the